Malcolm Winters: 2014

 In September 2014, Malcolm returned to Genoa City, planning to overcome his differences with Neil, and help him cope with his sudden blindness.
 The two re-establish their relationship as brothers and Malcolm heads off to his next photo shoot.

 2019

 After Neil's sudden death, Malcolm returns to Genoa City to be with the family.
 At Neil's funeral, Malcolm gives a tearful and emotional eulogy stating that while his relationship with his brother wasn't always perfect, he always had an unconditional love and admiration for him.
 He thanks Neil for all he's done for him and given him.
 After comforting everyone at the house, Malcolm heads back on the road, promising to stay in touch.

+2023

+Malcolm surprises the family with a brief visit to a gala in honor of Neil.
+They reflect and catch up before Malcolm heads back on the road.

+Reception

+Malcolm quickly won popularity with both viewers and critics as did Moore himself.
+He was nominated for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series three times in 1996, 1997, and 2000, winning in the latter year.

+Charlie Mason from Soaps She Knows placed the recasting of Malcolm on his list of the worst soap opera recasts of all time, saying "Don't blame Darius McCrary for this recast's failure — the guy's a fine actor who brought a cool edge to the role of Malcolm.
+Unfortunately, predecessor Shemar Moore had been so extraordinarily popular in the part that no way, no how were viewers going to accept anybody else playing it.
+In fact, after McCrary's two-year stint ended, Moore came back for not one but two visits."
+In 2022, Mason also placed Malcolm 14th on his list of the best 25 characters from The Young and the Restless.